Where to Buy the Best Concrete Thermometers

 The ASTM C1064-86 prescribes that concrete temperature must remain between 80.1oF – 95oF or between 26.7oC – 35oC.
 However, this can change according to project specifications.
 If the concrete mix is poured at a higher internal temperature, it runs the risk of encountering several problems.
 One of those is that your concrete could crack due to quick and premature evaporation.
 Alternatively, pouring the concrete mix at a temperature lower than 25oF could make the concrete freeze.
 This could result in multiple types of problems, including the concrete becoming severely brittle.

-Overall, if your concrete temperature is too high or too low, your project is vulnerable to damages that are time-consuming, expensive, and simply avoidable.
+All in all, if your concrete temperature is too high or too low, your project is vulnerable to damages that are time-consuming, expensive, and simply avoidable.

 Click here to read more about why concrete temperature testing is important during extreme weather!